The Equality Objection

 The first response to this objection is to point out that utilitarians accept that equality is an extremely important guiding concept in our everyday decision making.
 The difference is merely that utilitarians value equality because of its instrumental benefits, rather than because it is intrinsically important.

 Utilitarians care deeply about equality largely because most goods exhibit diminishing marginal utility.
 This means that the more an individual already has of a particular good, such as money or nice clothes, the less they benefit from having even more of it.
 This provides a strong instrumental reason for utilitarians to care about equality in distributing goods.
 The diminishing marginal utility of goods implies that we can often increase overall well-being by redistributing from the haves to the have-nots.
-Also, excessive inequality between people may cause social conflict and be bad for society in the long run.
+Also, excessive inequality between people may cause social conflict and harm society in the long run.
 This provides an additional reason to prefer equal distributions of wealth among people.

 Debunking the Intuition